kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 ### Specifying your own Pod selector

 Normally, when you create a Job object, you do not specify `.spec.selector`.
-The system defaulting logic adds this field when the Job is created.
+The system's default logic adds this field when the Job is created.
 It picks a selector value that will not overlap with any other jobs.

 However, in some cases, you might need to override this automatically set selector.